VictorMorenoJimenez/IV/README.md

 More info [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/docker.md)

 ## Deploy
+### Kubernetes Deployment on Azure
 For deploying our project we choosed Azure because it gives you 100$ of free credits if you have a proper student license.
 We choosed to deploy our app on a Kubernetes cluster, the full process and explanation [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/kubernetes.md)

+### Deployment on Azure VM
+Kubernetes it's a great solution but too complex and expensive for our project.
+So we decided to deploy our dockerized project to an Azure VM.
+You can see the whole process [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureVMdeploy.md)

 ## Build
 buildtool: package.json